 The term ‘depression’ is derived from the Latin word deprimere, means “to press down”.

 There is a sense of despair in everyone’s life.
 But sadness is more than just feeling sad for a few days.
 Depression can make you feel sad and depressed for weeks or months at a time.

-Statistics of depression – By the year 2030, depression will be the number one cause of disability in most of the developing countries.
+Statistics – By the year 2030, this will be the number one cause of disability in most of the developing countries.